gferhpc/supercomputing.tue.nl/pages/documentation/steps/jobs/index.md

 - `--job-name`: Set the name of the job.
 - `--output`: Designate the file to which SLURM will write the standard output.
-- `--partition`: Choose the partition on which the job should run.
+- `--partition`: Choose the partition on which the job should run (check with 'sinfo').
 - `--time`: Specify the wall clock limit for the job.
 - `--nodes`: The number of nodes on which to run.
 - `--ntasks-per-node`: The number of tasks to launch on each node.